sacarlson/stellar_utility/multi-sign-websocket/readme.txt

            all connected networks on the local system.  it can be set to only listen to itself with localhost setting or only on a sigle nic on the system.

-mss_port:  this is the port that the multi-sign-server will be listening on the networks for action commands
+mss_port:  this is the port that the multi-sign-websocket will be listening on the networks for action commands

 mss_db_mode: this is the setting of the type of database backend used in the mss-server, at this time only the sqlite is tested
              but support for postgress has already also been partly setup but not debuged and tested yet. advise only using sqlite at this time

-mss_db_file_path: this is the sqlite database file path used in the multi-sign-server. be sure the location is read writable under the user you are
+mss_db_file_path: this is the sqlite database file path used in the multi-sign-websocket. be sure the location is read writable under the user you are
                   running the system under.

 version:  this is the version stellar-utility git hash number displayed when the "version" action command asks for it.  it should be set to the git